 MINIMUM WAGE All employees covered by Arkansas Code 11-4-202 to 11-4-220 must be paid a minimum wage of at least: \$11.00 an hour effective January 1, 2021 with an allowance for gratuities not to exceed \$8.37 per hour.

-per hour.
 COVERAGE The Arkansas Minimum Wage applies to an employer of four (4) or more persons.
 Common exemptions include:

-Include: "Executive, administrative or professional employees.
-"Outside commission-paid salesmen.
-"Students whose work is a part of a bona fide vocational training program.
-"Students who work in the schools they are attending.
-"Some farm laborers.
-"Independent contractors.
-"Employees of the United States.
+Include: Executive, administrative or professional employees.
+Outside commission-paid salasmon.
+Students whose work is a part of a bona fide vecational training program.
+Students who work in the schools they are attending.
+Students who work in the schools they are attending.
+Tedependent contractors.
 Employees of the United States.

-STUDENT RATE Any full-lime student attending any accredited institution of education within the State of Arkansas, and who is employed to work an amount not to exceed twenty (20) hours during weeks that school is in session or forty (40) hours during weeks when school is not in session, such rate of wage shall be equal to not less than eight-sive (83%) of the applicable minimum wage provided a Student Certificate of Elipibility is obtained from the Arkansas Department of Labor and Licensing.
-Student workers subject to the 85% provision of the applicable minimum wage rate and a gratuly allowance shall not be paid less than the base wage guaranteed any other employee subject to a gratuly allowance.
+Employees of the United States.
+STUDENT RATE Any full-time student attending any accredited institution of education within the State of Arkanesa, and who is employed to work an amount not to exceed twenty (20) hours during weeks that school is is session or forty (40) hours during weeks when school is not in session, such rate of wage shall be equal to not less than eight-rive (35%) of the applicable minimum wage provided a Student certificate of Elipbility is obtained from the Arkanesa Department of Labor and Licensing.
+Student workers cubject to the 35% provision of the applicable minimum wage rate and a gratuly allowance shall not be paid less than the base wage guaranteed any other employee subject to a gratuly allowance.